HosamHasanRamadan/github_vault/blogs/flutter_journy_notes/flutter_journey_notes.md

 using platform channels from background thread or between flutter engines is broken.
 Flutter Firebase should be re-written in pure dart like AWS did with their SDK.

+### Chaining in streams is hell
+it is hard to understand and hard to debug.